maxwellgriffith345/ToyDS/README.md

   4. Create a container to hold and run the app in: Docker with custome image
       - Uvicorn to run the FastAPI app
   5. Build and run contrainer with your app image

+- **Batch**
+  1. Develop and train a model: scikit learn
+  2. Save the trained model: Pickle
+  3. ??????: Airflow or Prefect to do something

+## Mini Project: Iris fast API
+- Use the built in Iris data set in scikit learn to create a classifiction model and deploy locally using FastAPI